 - support to connect to other community services and activities such as social, study and sporting interests.

 Given there are specialist disability services operating in the community, Kingston City Council has decided not to become an NDIS provider.
-We will, however, be helping you to transition to the NDIS and have appointed two transitions officers to support you.

 Your services will continue while you wait for NDIS